khakhalin/notes/00_queue_to_do.md

 * Read more on Docker
 * pytest - read some manual on it, document?
 * Re-read Google code guidelines: https://google.github.io/styleguide/pyguide.html
-* Is Python currently considered a decent language for large abstract data projects?
-What are the alternatives?
 * Rulex training
 * SQLAlchemy - learn some basics
 * Hive data store